factorial-io/phabalicious/docs/docs/app-scaffold.md

 ## The `questions`-section

 This section contains a list of questions to be asked when running the scaffold-command.
 The yaml-key will get the value inputted by the user and can be used as a replacement pattern or in twig-templates.
-Questions can be validated with a regex.
+Answers can be validated against a regex and/or transformed to lower- or uppercase.

 An example: